Plan ahead for simpler Ramadan meals

 Ramadan, the ninth month of the Islamic calendar, holds immense significance for Muslims around the world.
 It is believed to be the month on the Muslim calendar when Islam’s holy book was first revealed to Prophet Muhammad.
 Muslims observe this sacred time every year with fasting, prayer, and reflection.

-Fasting during this holy month is one of the five pillars of Islam.
-During this month, adult Muslims abstain from food, drink, and other physical needs from dawn until sunset as an act of worship and obedience to Allah.
 But Ramadan is more than just a period of restraint — it is an opportunity to strengthen faith, seek forgiveness, and become closer to Allah through acts of devotion like reciting the Qur’an, performing extra nightly prayers, and giving to charity.

-Muslim communities come together during this month on the lunar calendar to spend time together and to help those in need even more than usual.
 Friends and neighbors often will meet to break their fast together in the evening, and then many Muslims will go to the local mosque to participate in a special night prayer.
+They will also typically give more in charity during this month.

 Ramadan fasting strengthens participants’ discipline, self-restraint, gratitude, and compassion for those who are less fortunate, all while purifying the soul and elevating one’s spiritual state.
 As a side benefit, fasting also offers health benefits to Ramadan observers.

-The end of Ramadan is followed by the celebration of Eid al-Fitr when the next new moon is sighted.
 This joyous holiday brings families and communities together in unity and gratitude.
 They wear new clothes, attend a special prayer, and celebrate together.

 Why Simplifying Meals Matters in Ramadan

-Less Time at the Stove, More Time in Salat
+Less Time at the Stove, More Time in Salat (Prayer)

+Ramadan meal planning focuses on advanced preparation of high-protein, fiber-rich, and slow-release energy foods to sustain energy.
 Here are some tips for minimizing food preparation time, maximizing worship time, and making the fasting hours easier and more productive.

 1. Cook in Advance